 As the global population nears a staggering eight billion people, the demand for food, fuel and housing places mounting pressure on forests.
 Deforestation accelerates.
-Plant and animal species disappear.
+Endangered and threatened species disappear.
 The impacts of climate change worsen.

 How do we respond?
 By guiding people who depend on land for their livelihoods—by helping farmers like Adrien Kouadio.